grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/queries.md

 # Queries

-This dashboard shows a drill-down into queries execution.
+The Queries dashboard shows information about query queues, duration, retries, and details about query execution performance.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows a Queries dashboard from a demo cluster.

 ![Grafana Mimir queries dashboard](../../../images/dashboards/mimir-queries.png)